-Roger Moore is a British actor born on October 14, 1927, in London, England.
+British actor Roger Moore was born on October 14, 1927, in London, England.
 He made his film debut in 1945 and appeared on Broadway and in television roles throughout the 1940s and 1950s.
-He is best known for playing the dashing spy James Bond, a role mastered in seven films from Live and Let Die (1973) to A View to a Kill (1985).
-The Queen of England knighted him in 2003, and he was named a commander in France's National Order of Arts and Letters in 2008.
+He is best known for playing the dashing spy James Bond, a role he mastered in seven films from Live and Let Die (1973) to A View to a Kill (1985).
+The Queen of England knighted him in 2003, and he was named a Commander in France's National Order of Arts and Letters in 2008.

 Roger Moore was born in London, England, on October 14, 1927, to a policeman father and a housewife mother.
 Moore did well in school, attending Hackford Road elementary and Battersea Grammar School, and he also was a notably good swimmer (which would come in handy in a few James Bond movies decades later).
 Moore dropped out of school when he was 15 and went to work for Publicity Picture Productions, a London film company, where he became an animation apprentice.

 Moore’s first foray into the film world would end badly though, when he was quickly fired.
 He would, however, rely on his good looks for some early acting work soon after, making his film debut in a bit part in Caesar and Cleopatra (1945).
 In his first big break, director Brian Desmond Hurst noticed Moore, liked what he saw and found him a spot at the Royal Academy of Dramatic Arts, additionally paying his tuition.

 But Moore’s budding acting career was interrupted at age 18 when the Army came calling, and he remained in the military, stationed in Germany, for nearly three years, a time during which he married for the first of four times, to actress Doorn van Steyn.
 Then it was back to London to pick up where he had left off with his acting career, something that proved to be an uphill battle.